tix-factory/push-notifications/services/api/README.md

 ## :gear: Configuration

-The [appsettings.json](./src/appsettings.json#L12) contains the `PUBLIC_KEY`, which also exists in [pushPublicKey.ts](../app/src/js/constants//pushPublicKey.ts).

-When you run this application you must also have a `PRIVATE_KEY` and `EMAIL_ADDRESS` set in the `VAPID` configuration section.

-These can be injedcted with the following environment variables:

--   `VAPID__PRIVATE_KEY`
--   `VAPID__EMAIL_ADDRESS`
+The `VAPID__EMAIL_ADDRESS` environment variable must be set, and is sent to the browser push notification server, as a form of voluntary authentication.
+It can be used to contact the server owner if needed.

+Additionally, we will need a `VAPID__PUBLIC_KEY` and `VAPID__PRIVATE_KEY`.
 The `PRIVATE_KEY` must pair with the `PUBLIC_KEY`.
+If these configurations are not provided, they will be generated when the server starts.

-For the purposes of this demo, [web-push-codelab](https://web-push-codelab.glitch.me/) can be used to generate these keys.
+[web-push-codelab](https://web-push-codelab.glitch.me/) is a helpful site that can be used to generate these keys.

-The `EMAIL_ADDRESS` is sent to the browser push notification server, as a form of voluntary authentication.
-It can be used to contact the server owner if needed.

 See more on `VAPID`: [Sending VAPID identified web push notifications](https://blog.mozilla.org/services/2016/08/23/sending-vapid-identified-webpush-notifications-via-mozillas-push-service/)